-UAL has made funds available for postgraduate students* to organise academic events, projects and cultural interventions that bring together postgraduate students from different disciplines, courses and UAL colleges.
+The Post-Grad Community Project Fund makes funds available to UAL postgraduate students to organise events, projects and cultural interventions that bring together postgraduate students from different disciplines, courses and colleges.

-* Postgraduate students at UAL include both taught and research students: MA, MPhil, MRes, PGDip, PGCert, PhD and Early Career Researchers.
+These funds are open to all postgraduate students at UAL including taught and research students: MA, MPhil, MRes, MSc, PGDip, PGCert, PhD and Early Career Researchers.

 Lifelong Health and Wellbeing

 Designing and creating for people’s life-long economic, social and health impact, in order to maximise societal gains and minimise issues of dependency, isolation, and inequality.

 Using creative practice to expand our understanding of environmental change, social innovation and sustainable living and to change producer and consumer behaviours.

 Using art and design to strengthen communities.
 Developing innovative and sustainable solutions, through co-design, co-creation, socially responsive practices and social entrepreneurship.

 Exploring through practice how technology affects lives, changes the way society interacts and impacts on communities, cultural production, future society and economic growth.

 Mario Abou Hammad, PhD Film student at London College of Communication, recently led a Post-Grad Community funded visit to the Mary Quant exhibition at the Victoria and Albert Museum.
 Here is Mario's report from the visit.

 Mariama Wurie, Post Grad Community Ambassador studying MA Media, Communications and Critical Practice at LCC, shares her thoughts and motivations behind the screening of 'The Burial of Kojo' an event she organised for the Post-Grad Community at UAL.